The cognitive science laboratory

 • Reid, J. N., & Jamieson, R. K. (2022).
 A computational model of item-based directed forgetting.
 Canadian Journal of Experimental Psychology.

-• Randy presents a colloquium in Carleton University's Department of Cognitive Science
+• Randy presents a colloquium on instance-based associative inference for Carleton University's Department of Cognitive Science

 • Dominic Guitard join the lab to develop a computational model of recall